Trauma Organ Protection Using Artesunate (TOP-ART)

 - Placebo (35 patients)

-The trial will enrol eligible patients over a 24-month period and determine patient outcomes in-hospital for up to 28 days and mortality at 90 days.
-The trial started in mid 2017.
+The trial enrolled eligible patients over a 24-month period and determine patient outcomes in-hospital for up to 28 days and mortality at 90 days.
+The trial ran from 2017.

 A therapeutic agent that reduces the incidence and severity of multiple organ failure could have a major global impact on trauma patient outcomes and their requirements for healthcare utilisation.